nicc777/py-animus/README.md

 [Documentation](https://github.com/nicc777/py-animus/tree/main/doc)

 > **Warning**
-> I have labeled this software `BETA`, but keep in mind testing in the real world has been limited and there may be a number of enhancements or changes forthcoming.
+> I no longer consider this to be `beta` software, but real life usage is still limited.
+Therefore note that there may still be bugs.
+Please log all bugs as an [issue](https://github.com/nicc777/py-animus/issues).

 # Quick Intro Usage